 Prerequisite: Previous college teaching (instructor of record) or completion of the LT&ITC graduate teaching assistant teaching preparation certification program or approval of the instructor.
 Addresses effective course design, instructional strategies, and use of technology in teaching at the higher education level.

-- Choose 6 additional credit hours (two courses) from statistics, research design, and data analysis in consultation with the graduate program advisor.
+Choose three courses from statistics, research design, and data analysis in consultation with advisor.

 HHP 7640 - Dissertation Research

 Assignment by department or chair of candidate's committee.
 Selection of a research problem, review of pertinent literature, collection and analysis of data, and composition of dissertation.
 Once enrolled, student should register for at least one credit hour of doctoral research each semester until completion.
 S/U grading

 Pre-dissertation Advising - Upon admission to the Ph.D. program, the candidate will be assigned an advisor who (in cooperation with the graduate coordinator) will advise the student on an appropriate program of study and of any deficiencies to correct.

 Preliminary Examinations - Upon completion of coursework, the candidate will be eligible to take preliminary exams.
 The written exams will be structured to test the student on the three content areas (research methodology and data analysis, Ph.D. specialization area, and area of research interest).
 All exams are to be taken within one calendar year.

 Advancement to Candidacy - No more than six credit hours of C grade will count toward the Ph.D. degree requirements.
 D and F grades will not count toward degree requirements but will be computed in the GPA.
 The student must have a GPA of 3.25 for the program of studies to advance to candidacy.